yasirshahzad/cs-definitions-concepts/README.md

 **Explanation:**
 Large interfaces should be broken into smaller, more specific ones.
 This ensures that classes only implement the methods they need.

+**Key Points**
+- Interfaces (design of contracts)
+- Avoid forcing a class to implement irrelevant methods
+- Prevents **fat interfaces** and unnecessary dependencies
+- Interfaces are small, focused, and tailored to client needs

 **Bad Code**